New Normal Forms For Degree Three Polynomials and Rational Functions: The First Dynatomic Field

+for some subset $\{t_{j_1}, t_{j_2}, t_{j_3}\}$ of the multipliers.
+The existence of a solution (or rational solution) to this system is demonstrated in the proof of Theorem \ref{thm:2}(\ref{cond_2a}). \end{proof} Note that since an element of $\PGL_2$ is uniquely determined by what it does to three distinct points, the $\PGL_2$ elements obtained from two different subsets in Lemma \ref{lem:possible mobius transforms} can only be the same when $f$ has four distinct fixed points and $f^{\rho}$ is in fixed-point multiplier form.

-Let $L$ be the field of definition of the fixed points of $f$, called the \emph{first dynatomic field}.
-We call the Galois Group $\Gal(L/K)$ the \emph{first dynatomic Galois group}.
-In the proof of Theorem~\ref{thm:2}, the main idea is to use the existence of a Galois-invariant subset that contains three fixed points, so it is no surprise that if $f$ has a conjugate in partial fixed-point multiplier form, then we gain some control on the first dynatomic Galois group of $f$.
-We are also able to count how many different conjugates of $f$ are in partial fixed-point multiplier form and defined over $K$.
-Corollary~\ref{cor:3} provides a convenient method to exam whether a conjugate of a rational map for partial fixed-multiplier form exists. \begin{cor} Let $f$ be a rational map defined over $K$.
+We are also able to count how many different conjugates of $f$ are in partial fixed-point multiplier form and defined over $K$, as in Corollary \ref{cor:1}. \begin{cor} Let $f$ be a rational map of degree 3 defined over a perfect field $K$.
 Assume $\Aut(f)$ is trivial.
-Then, there are $\rho\in \PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if $\rho$ is defined over $K$.
-Moreover, we have the following: \begin{enumerate} \item $\rho$ is unique if and only if $f^{\rho}$ is in fixed-point multiplier form or the first dynatomic Galois group is isomorphic to $S_3$, the symmetric group of three letters, or $\ZZ_3$, the order $3$ abelian group. \item There are exactly two distinct $\rho\in\PGL_2(K)$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if $f$ has four fixed points, and one of the following is true: \begin{enumerate} \item the first dynatomic Galois group is isomorphic to a group of order $2$; \item $f$ has two distinct fixed points with the same multiplier. \end{enumerate} \item There are exactly four distinct $\rho\in\PGL_2(K)$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if the first dynatomic Galois group is trivial and $f$ has four fixed points. \end{enumerate} \end{cor} \begin{proof}
+Suppose that $\rho\in \PGL_2(\overline{K})$ is such that $f^{\rho}$ is in partial fixed-point multiplier form and defined over $K$.
+Then, $\rho$ is defined over $K$.
+Further, we can count the number of such $\rho$: \begin{enumerate} \item $\rho$ is unique if and only if $f^{\rho}$ is in fixed-point multiplier form or the first dynatomic Galois group is isomorphic to $S_3$ or $C_3$. \item There are exactly two distinct $\rho\in\PGL_2(K)$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if $f$ has four fixed points, and one of the following is true: \begin{enumerate} \item the first dynatomic Galois group is $C_2$; \item $f$ has two distinct fixed points with the same multiplier. \end{enumerate} \item There are exactly four distinct $\rho\in\PGL_2(K)$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if the first dynatomic Galois group is trivial and $f$ has four fixed points. \end{enumerate} \end{cor} \begin{proof} Note first that as $\Aut(f)$ is trivial, we are not in case (2b) of Theorem \ref{thm:2}.
+We show that $\rho$ is defined over $K$.
+If we are in case (2a) of Theorem \ref{thm:2}, then we have a $\Gal(\overline{K}/K)$ subset of fixed points and Lemma \ref{lem:possible mobius transforms} or the proof of case (2a) shows that $\rho$ is defined over $K$.
+In case (2c) of Theorem \ref{thm:2}, letting $\{x_i\}$ denote the set of fixed point and $\{t_i\}$ denote the set of multipliers, we have that $\rho$ is a solution to the set of equations

+As the set of fixed points is Galois invariant, the above set of equations is Galois invariant so that $\rho$ is defined over $K$.